charliefoxtwo/ViLA-DCS-BIOS-Reader/README.md

 To install the plugin, download the latest version from Releases and unzip it into the `Plugins/` folder of your ViLA installation (so you have `ViLA/Plugins/DcsBiosReader/<dll files>`.)
 ViLA should auto-detect it on next run.

+For a quick start, copy the `DCSBiosReaderConfiguration` folder over to ViLA's configuration folder.

 ## Configuring ViLA